 Only employees of the University (including student employees), as designated by the Account Administrator (the individual who has fiscal responsibility for the card speed chart) may receive a Procard.
 (See Chapter 3, The Procard Default Speed Chart and Lines of Authority).
-An individual may only receive his or her card after signing the Procard Card Application/Card Change form, which must be completed and signed by the applicant and the Account Administrator; by attending/completing a ProCard Training Session; and by signing the Cardholder Agreement Form.
+An individual may only receive his or her card after submitting a Procard Application/Update Form, which must be fully completed then signed by Account Administrator; by completing Procard Training; and by signing the Cardholder Agreement Form.

-Note: If the prospective cardholder is also the Account Administrator, then the Procard application must also be signed by their Reporting Authority.
+Note: If the prospective cardholder is also the Account Administrator, then the Procard Application/Update Form must also be signed by their Reporting Authority.